Klasmart-Engineering/iam-authentication-azureb2c/README.md

 ## Guidelines

-### Folder structure
+### Directory structure

 All images should go in `assets`

-Each B2C policy should have a separate folder in the `src/policies` directory, where the folder name should be the policy name with the `B2C_1_` prefix removed e.g. "B2C_1_KL_create_user_or_sign_in" becomes "KL_create_user_or_sign_in".
+Each B2C policy should have a separate directory in the `src/policies` directory, where the directory name should be the policy name with the `B2C_1_` prefix removed e.g. "B2C_1_KL_create_user_or_sign_in" becomes "KL_create_user_or_sign_in".

-Underneath each policy, each page should have a separate folder, which matches the name in B2C (replacing spaces with `-`).
+Underneath each policy, each page should have a separate directory, which matches the name in B2C (replacing spaces with `-`).

-Each page folder should contain:
+Each page directory should contain:

 -   `index.html`
 -   (OPTIONAL) `index.css`
 -   (OPTIONAL) `bundle.ts`
--   (OPTIONAL) "languages" folder, with a separate `json` file per language _only_ containing overridden strings
+-   (OPTIONAL) "languages" directory, with a separate `json` file per language _only_ containing overridden strings

-Any common JS/CSS for a particular policy should go in a `common` folder underneath the policy root e.g. global styling.
+Any common JS/CSS for a particular policy should go in a `common` directory underneath the policy root e.g. global styling.

 ### CSS

-Any _global_ styling (such as `button` or `input` styling i.e. any generic components) should go in a `global.css` file in the "common/css" subfolder of a policy.
+Any _global_ styling (such as `button` or `input` styling i.e. any generic components) should go in a `global.css` file in the "common/css" subdirectory of a policy.

-Any styling specific to a certain design, which is reused across multiple policy pages, should go in the same subfolder (with a sensible name).
+Any styling specific to a certain design, which is reused across multiple policy pages, should go in the same subdirectory (with a sensible name).

 Any styling specific to a page should go in an `index.css` file at the same level as the `index.html` file.